dasequerap/YellowPepperDSPTests/README.md

  ***3. How to run test suite***
 Please check README file of the project in this repository.
 ## 4. Automated tests - Swagger petstore
+You can find how to install and run the project [here](https://github.com/dasequerap/YellowPepperDSPTests/blob/master/yellowpepper.api).
  ***1. Ideas for testing***
  * Test specific scenarios.
 	* On user scenario: